FreeCodeCampOKC/meet-and-greet/attendees.md

 ### Ryan Johnson
 Software developer at MY Consulting Group.
 10 years experience in graphic design and 4 years in software development.
 Co-organizer of [OKC#](https://www.meetup.com/OKC-Sharp/).
 Looking for people who want to get involved with Techlahoma, as well as trying to help those looking to learn or break into the industry.
 [LinkedIn](https://www.linkedin.com/in/ryankeithjohnson)

+### Joe Matthews
+Father, friend & programmer.
+More than 10 years of IT related experience and 4+ years of full stack experience using Ruby, Rails, Bootstrap, jQuery & PostgreSQL.
+Currently focusing on learning and applying front-end JavaScript frameworks.
+Looking to join a motivated team that develops software using agile principles.